olleharstedt/pholyglot/README.md

     // TODO: This won't deal with different mem strategies
     // BUT: Use _Generic to switch on it?
 Use same new() with different behaviour - alloca, malloc, Boehm etc.
+    // BUT: Should be able to use one class with many diff allocation strats, /** @alloc stack */ etc
     #define new(x) x ## __constructor(alloca(sizeof(struct x)))

 `g_printf` vs `printf`?